Overview of the Settlement

 On February 21, 2013, the Court granted final approval to the settlement as fair, reasonable, and adequate.

 On May 24, 2013, the Settlement Administrator issued Settlement Vouchers to participating Class Members.
-To redeem or convert a Settlement Voucher, click here.
+To redeem a Settlement Voucher, click here.

 A settlement has been reached in a lawsuit known as Davis v.
 Carfax, Inc., No. CJ-04-1316L, in the Oklahoma District Court in Cleveland County.
 The lawsuit claimed that Carfax and a related company violated consumer protection laws by not properly disclosing terms and conditions for, and limitations of, Carfax Vehicle History Reports.
 Carfax denies all of Plaintiffs' claims of wrongdoing.
 The Court has not decided who is right, or who is wrong.